Justice, Equity, Diversity & Inclusion

 Include a JEDI section on website

-Align research agenda and practices
+Align practices

 Stay current on JEDI best practices in the wellness industry